greydanus/greydanus.github.io/_posts/2023-02-13-ncf-six-experiments.md

 }
 </script>

 In a recent post [link], we used gradient descent to find the path of least action for a free body.
-That this worked at all was interesting -- but how well this approach transfer to larger, more nonlinear, and more chaotic systems?
-That is the question we tackle in this short post.
+That this worked at all was interesting -- but some important questions remain.
+For example: how well does this approach transfer to larger, more nonlinear, and more chaotic systems?
+That is the question we will tackle in this post.

 <div style="display: block; margin-left: auto; margin-right:auto; width:100%; text-align:center;">